dart-lang/language/working/1855 - super parameters/package_evaluation.md

 These numbers are all so close that I don't have a strong opinion one way or the other.
 I'd lean slightly towards the "do not merge" option because it's the most conservative.
 There is a potential failure mode to worry about.
-If all of the positional parameters in the superclass constructor have the same time, then any merge strategy will not produce a compile error.
+If all of the positional parameters in the superclass constructor have the same type, then any merge strategy will not produce a compile error.
 If the user guesses that the language has one strategy but it actually has another, then instead of an error, they will get a program that silently runs with the wrong argument